mshockwave/portfolio/content/blog/llvm-sched-model-1.5.md

 While I _was_ planning to write how scheduling models are used in this post -- namely, covering things like instruction scheduler and MCA -- the draft was overwhelmed by the sheer amount of content needed to cover just the substrate.
 In addition, I found that I missed some more advanced yet commonly used constructions in the previous post.
 So if you'll excuse me, I'd like to procrastinate writing about MachineScheduler and MCA, leaving it for future Min to worry, and dive into three important scheduling model constructions in this post: number of `ProcResource` units, `ProcResGroup`, and super resource.

 These three horsemen together enable scheduling models to express **hierarchy** structure -- a concept that we have only scratched the surface previously.
-Modern microarchitectures often employ complicated processor resource distribution and grouping, like having multiple execution pipes with asymmetric capabilities.
+Modern microarchitectures often employ complicated processor resource distributions and groupings, like having multiple execution pipes with asymmetric capabilities.
 It is of paramount importance to express those structures with the things we're about to cover.
 Without further ado, let's start with the number of `ProcResource` units!

 ### Number of units in a ProcResource